Last Updated on October 24, 2022 by The Filtery Staff

 That being said, every family will need to find their own balance of indulgence and restriction based on their individual priorities, needs, and capacities.
 When the holiday season rolls around, most parents want to find a way to reduce their kids’ intake of sugar and artificial chemicals, while also not taking the fun out of the holidays or fostering any future eating disorders or obsessions.

-So, we made this guide in the hopes of helping you find that balance for you and your family.
-We’re not only giving you recommendations for organic Halloween candy, but also allergy-friendly brands, non-food treat ideas, and some tips for how to moderate candy consumption post trick-or-treat!
+So, I made this guide in the hopes of helping you find that balance for yourself and your family.
+I’m not only giving you recommendations for organic Halloween candy, but also allergy-friendly brands, non-food treat ideas, and some tips for how to moderate candy consumption post-trick-or-treat!

 RELATED: